The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 • Continuity of British–Irish Relations

-East–West engagement is maintained within a defined institutional framework.
+East–West engagement is maintained within a defined, treaty-based institutional framework, supporting stability across political cycles.

 • Neutral Constitutional Authority

-Governance is anchored in a location that does not align with any single tradition.
+Governance is anchored in a location that does not align with any single tradition, with authority distributed across coordinated institutions and exercised from a position of structural neutrality, preventing dominance by any single capital or tradition.

 • Institutional Stability

-The system is designed to function under political stress without collapse.
+The system is designed to function under political stress without collapse, supported by defined procedures, legal safeguards, and constitutional protections.

-These outcomes reflect the underlying constitutional principles that structure the system.
+These outcomes reflect the constitutional principles that structure the system and sustain its durability over time.

 Constitutional Character